-In April 2020, WRHS obtained a Paycheck Protection Program loan ("PPP1") from the U.S. Small Business Administration ("SBA") in the amount of \$477,800 under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), which was recorded within refundable advances on the statement of financial position for the year ended June 30, 2020.
-In January 2021, WRHS obtained full forgiveness of the PPP1 loan from SBA and the full \$477,800 has been recorded as contribution revenue within federal coronavirus pandemic funding on the accompanying statement of activities and change in net assets.
+In January 2021, WRHS received a Second Draw Paycheck Protection Program loan ("PPP2") from the U.S. Small Business Administration ("SBA") under the Coronavirus Aid, Relief, and Economic Security Act in the amount of \$477,800.
+The purpose of the loan was to provide operating capital so that WRHS could continue its payroll during the COVID-19 pandemic.
+In November 2021, WRHS obtained full forgiveness of the PPP2 loan from SBA which has been recorded within federal coronavirus pandemic funding in the accompanying statement of activities and change in net assets.